 Mystery Grand Prize!
 A brand new, never before seen pokemon, offered exclusively by the Rocket Casino!

 A confusing mix of emotions chase the thought again, and he grimaces as Leaf’s words come back to him, quickly scrolling to the comments.

 Lots of skepticism, of course, and guesses as to what they might be offering that would technically count as a new species while not actually being one.
-There are also people who are mad at them for offering the supposed new species as a reward for trainers, and not selling it directly to researchers, but as someone points out, the promotional ad didn’t specify battle trainers, and coordinators and researchers are likely to be attracted to the casino for it too.
+There are also people who are mad at them for offering the supposed new species as a gambling award rather than selling it directly to researchers, but as someone points out, the promotional ad didn’t specify battle trainers, and coordinators and researchers are likely to be attracted to the casino for it too.

 “It’s got to be fake, right?”
 Slava asks.
 “Your grandpa would know if a new pokemon was caught, it would have to be recorded in the dex.”

 “There’s precedent,” MG points out.
 “New evolutions that were never seen before.
 The pokemon’s conditioning still carried through, so they were safe to live with, but the pokedex couldn’t identify them until new code was written.
 And pokemon revived from fossils.”